And during your marriage, worked hard to achieve your financial goals and enjoy a comfortable lifestyle.

 OK, let's get started...

-Divorce Assets Consist of Marital Property, Not Separate Property
+Splitting Assets in Divorce Typically Refers to Marital Property, Not Separate Property

 Generally speaking, assets are either marital property or separate property.